A World Requiem

 A World Requiem, Op.
 60 is a large-scale symphonic work with soloists and choirs by the British composer John Foulds.
 Written as a requiem and using forces similar in scale to Gustav Mahler's Eighth Symphony, the work calls for a full symphony orchestra, soloists, massed choirs including children's choirs, offstage instrumentalists and an organ.

 Foulds wrote the work between 1919 and 1921, and conceived it as a memorial to the dead of all nations in the wake of the First World War.
 The text (in English), assembled by his wife Maud MacCarthy, to whom the score is dedicated, is not liturgical, though it uses sections of the Requiem Mass plus several other Biblical passages as well as excerpts from John Bunyan's The Pilgrim's Progress, a poem by the Hindu poet Kabir and a few passages she wrote herself.
 There are 20 movements arranged in two parts of 10 movements each, though some movements are quite brief.

+The score is notable as containing a rare instance of a key signature of more than seven sharps or flats: the final section of the work is written in G-sharp major, a key with eight sharps (one double-sharp and six single-sharps).